image

 My first question would be just an update on the merger.
 Can you talk about the role of the U.K.

-regulator on your merger process, especially in the context of Brexit?
+regulator and your merger process?
+Especially, in the context of Brexit?
 And do you still anticipate minimal disposals?.

 John Haley

-Sure, Greg.
-So thank you for the question.
-In terms of looking at S&B, we obviously have -- bring the right talent on board is important for each of our businesses.
-And in particular, when you look at the growth that we've had in our BDA segment specifically, we've brought on more talent in that particular business overall.
+Sure.
+Greg, so thank you for the question.
+And in terms of looking at S&B, we obviously have -- bring the right talent on board is important for each of our businesses.
+And in particular, when you look at the growth that we've had in our BDA segment, specifically, we've brought on more talent in that particular business overall.

-We looked at impacting resources overall as a decision of last resort.
-Not that we wouldn't impact people, but that was a decision of last resort.
+We looked at impacting resources -- overall is a decision of last resort, not that we wouldn't impact people, but that was a decision of last resort.
 And so our colleagues have bonded together to drive cost benefits out.
-And we, as a leadership team, have been really managing that line the best that we can.
+And we, as a leadership team, have been really managing that line, the best that we can.

-Yes, it's up slightly, in my mind, in comparison to the prior year, but we've been able to offset a heck of a lot of other costs through that.
-And we have -- just cut that off immediately with the level of talent that you continue to bring into the organization in terms of what that looks like.
-So... .
+Yes, it's up slightly, in my mind, comparison to the prior year.
+But we've been able to offset a heck of a lot of other costs through that.
+And we have -- just cut that off immediately with the level of talent that you're continuing to bring into the organization in terms of what that looks like.
+So....

 John Haley